TeamSibyl/fuzzing-research/research.md

 Sulley is a Python framework for fuzzing.
 It abstracts a fuzzer into a handful of components, and allows a developer to easily write a new one for any program/attack surface.
 Sulley also has built-in parallel processing capabilities.

-## SPIKE: C based fuzzer creation kit

-SPIKE is like the grandfather of all fuzzers, and it ther first major effort to abstract fuzzers into a framework.
-SPIKE is actually a fuzzer creation kit, providing an API that allows a user to create their own fuzzers for network based protocols using the C programming language.
-Unfortunately, SPIKE has terible documentation and support, and today has fallen mostly into obscurity.